 E. Peak Spacing: Dome spacing defines the gap at the peak of the module pair.
 Typical values are a fraction of an inch to a few inches.

-F. Azimuth for dual-tilt racking represents the direction of the ridge of the east-west block.
+F. Azimuth: Dual-tilt racking represents the direction of the ridge of the east-west block.
 So for perfectly east-west module orientation, the azimuth should be set to 180° (which will then result in modules facing 90° and 270°).
 Note that this also preserves the same convention of south-facing arrays: when switching an array between south-facing and east-west, no changes to the azimuth are needed